How Much Did Your Competitor Spend on Google Ads Last Year? Estimation Methods

 Regional and Time-Focused Targeting

-Fake Clicks and Budget Leaks
+Fake Clicks and Budget Leakages

 A Professional Perspective: What Should You Do to Surpass Your Competitors?